wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="ControlLights"></a>

-### PRODUCT 11 - Control Lights
+### SOLUTION 11 - Control Lights

-MAKE FOR SALE: Control the lights in your home remotely the way you want. such as turn lights off or on with different colors.
+Control the lights in your home remotely the way you want. such as turn lights off or on with different colors.
 We configure it for you to just plug in and it works.